What is Facilitation?

 Content

 Facilitation is the act of engaging participants in creating, discovering, and applying learning insights.
-Facilitation is different from presentation, where one person talks to a group in a "sage on the stage" manner.
+Facilitation differs from presentation, in which one person speaks to a group in a “sage on the stage” manner.
 Facilitation usually involves a “guide on the side” who asks questions, moderates discussions, introduces activities, and helps participants learn.
+Group facilitation is what many people might picture when they think of traditional training courses.

 Facilitation is the act of engaging participants in creating, discovering, and applying learning insights.
-Facilitation is different from presentation, where one person talks to a group in a "sage on the stage" manner.
+Facilitation differs from presentation, in which one person speaks to a group in a “sage on the stage” manner.
 Facilitation usually involves a “guide on the side” who asks questions, moderates discussions, introduces activities, and helps participants learn.
+Group facilitation is what many people might picture when they think of traditional training courses.

 Content